 Environment and Wildlife

-- Healthy Ecosystem Monitoring: Regular assessments of water quality ensure that the lake remains a thriving habitat for wild brown trout and rainbow trout, while preventing issues like eutrophication.
+- Ecosystem Health: Ongoing water quality monitoring maintains a thriving habitat for wild brown and rainbow trout, safeguarding the lake from environmental threats.

 Photography Tips and Best Spots

-Ensure you have the right gear, like a camera with manual settings, a tripod for stability, and ND filters for long exposures.
-A wide-angle lens captures expansive scenes, while a zoom lens helps compress the mountain, making it appear larger.
+Bring essential gear like a camera with manual settings, a tripod for steady shots, and ND filters for long exposures.
+Wide-angle lenses capture vast scenes, while zoom lenses emphasize the mountain.

 Frequently Asked Questions